YuvalShaul/kubernetes/labs/k8s-VirtualBox/C-objects/7-kubectl/README.md

 - Get a single pod:
 **kubectl get pods busybox-deployment-......**  (pick one of your pods from the last command)
 - Explore the json format you get from this pod:
 **kubectl get pods busybox-deployment-.... -o json**
-- Use a jsonpath to view specific data from the json output:
-**kubectl get pods busybox-deployment-2-857d87cbc4-p8p7f -o jsonpath='{.spec.nodeName}'**
-(you should get the node name the pod is running at)
--
+It is not very readable...
+In the next section we'll see how to get some usefull info from it.

 ## JSONPATH